nodeGame/descil-mturk/README.md

-# Descil-mturk
+# DeSciL-mturk

 API to connect to the Mturk service provided by the ETH Decision Science Laboratory (DeSciL).

 ## Setup

-Create a 'conf' directory at the top of the root tree.
-Add a file called 'descil.conf.js' containing the following lines:
+Create a 'conf' directory at the top of the root tree and add a file called 'DeSciL.conf.js' containing the following lines:

   module.exports.key = "zyx";
   module.exports.project = "xyx";
   module.exports.uri = "http://xxx.xxx";

+## Usage

- Please contact the DeScil Lab if you are interested in using this 'descil-mturk' and want to receive valid credentials.
+The DeSciL Mturk service is still in beta.
+If you are interested in testing the 'descil-mturk' API, contact the lab manager to receive valid credentials.

 ## Resources